We the Pears of the Wild Coyote Tree

 Whether We the Coyotes was seen in North American cinemas on actual film or not, apparently the movie has now been “retitled Anywhere With You for its digital release in the United States and Canada.”
 The “anywhere” of the new title is Los Angeles, to which two young lovers make a road-trip, hoping to start a new life.

-I appreciate seeing what life is like for persons my students’ age.
+I appreciate seeing what life is like for persons of my students’ age.
 In Coyotes, Amanda’s parents think Jake is a loser.
-He is hours late to meet Amanda after the LA job she has been counting on falls through.
-He has good news though: his rapper homeboy has given him some primo medical marijuana.
+In LA, he is hours late to meet Amanda after her job interview.
+The job has fallen through; Amanda has been offered an unpaid internship instead.
+Jake has good news though: his rapper homeboy has given him some primo medical marijuana.
 Unfortunately Amanda and Jake cannot stay with the friend, because he is living out of his car.

-In the other film, there is a wild pear tree growing in a field, above a shithole of a provincial town, near ancient Troy along the Hellespont.
-Sinan comes home there from university, where he has studied to be a teacher like his father.
+In the other film, there is a wild pear tree growing in a field, above a shithole of a provincial town along the Hellespont, near ancient Troy.
+Sinan comes home from university, where he has studied to be a teacher like his father.
 He has no enthusiasm for teaching though.
-His friend who could not be a teacher went to the police academy instead; now he beats students when they are detained at demonstrations.
+The friend who could not be a teacher went to the police academy instead; now he beats students when they are detained at demonstrations.

 Sinan’s mother has had to take babysitting jobs.
 Her husband plays the horses and owes gold coins to his friends.
 Ayşe and I have given gold coins to brides in Turkey, but I had not been aware that people made loans in this form.
 It does make sense in a country where inflation is unpredictable and religion forbids usury.